The Bestie Agenda

 Fear those who say they have all the answers but don’t ask any questions.
 Closed minds are weapons of mass destruction.

 Challenge conventional thinking by doing things differently and envisioning a better way forward.
 Life’s all about doing what’s right rather than what’s popular because whenever you’re focused on living up to other people’s standards, you aren’t focusing on raising your own.
-Progress takes courage.

-We welcome your views as we face the many challenges and opportunities that lie ahead.
+I welcome your views as we face the many challenges and opportunities that lie ahead.